-Study shows both a Mediterranean diet and diets low in available carbohydrates protect against type 2 diabetesAugust 15th, 2013 in Diabetes /
+Study shows both a Mediterranean diet and diets low in available carbohydrates protect against type 2 diabetesAugust 15, 2013 in Medicine & Health / Diabetes

 New research shows that a Mediterranean-style diet and diets low in available carbohydrates can offer protection against type 2 diabetes.
 The study is published in Diabetologia, the journal of the European Association for the Study of Diabetes (EASD), and is by Dr Carlo La Vecchia, Mario Negri Institute of Pharmacological Research, Milan, Italy, and colleagues.